gibsonpp/GR-sslcm-data/README.md

 ### Description

+**Data access date:** 2020-07-10 (for return years 1991-2019);
+2023-05-17 (for return years 2020-2022)

-This data set provides estimates of the number of adult fish (*abundance*) that return to the mouth of their natal river each year.
+This data set provides estimated numbers of adult Chinook salmon (*abundance*) that return annually to the mouth of their natal river.
 This metric is known as “total return-to-river” (RTR), which is distinct from the number of *spawners* present in a given year and population.
-The total abundance (RTR) numbers include all adult fish (all ages, both hatchery and natural origin, both female and male); in the GR-LCM, we estimate the *composition* of these returning adults by age and origin each year based on the weir and carcass data sets.
+The total abundance (RTR) numbers include all adult fish (all ages, both hatchery and natural-origin, both female and male); in the GR-LCM, we estimate the *composition* of the annual adult return by age and origin based on the weir and carcass data sets.

-Methods for estimating the total RTR are complex and vary depending on presence or absence of an adult weir, sample size, and other factors.
-The field and analysis methods are described in detail in Bliesner et al. (2020), but some relevant pieces are summarized here.
+Methods for estimating the total RTR are complex and vary by population.The field and analysis methods are described fully in Bliesner et al. (2020), but some relevant pieces are summarized here.

-There are two primary methods for estimating abundance of returning adults, depending on whether an adul weir is present.
-In the three supplemented populations (Catherine Creek, Lostine River, and Upper Grande Ronde River), weirs began operating in 1997.
-The unsupplemented Minam River population does not have an adult weir.
+There are two primary methods for estimating abundance of returning adults, depending on whether an adult weir is present.
+In the three supplemented populations (CAT, LOS, and UGR), weirs began operating in 1997.
+The unsupplemented MIN population does not have an adult weir.

-For years and populations without an adult weir (i.e., all years for the Minam population, and years prior to 1997 for the other three populations), the abundance of returning adults is estimated based on expansions from redd counts.
+For years and populations without a weir (i.e., all years for the MIN population, and years prior to 1997 for the other three populations), the abundance of returning adults is estimated based on redd counts.
 Redd counts are either assumed to be a census, or counts are expanded to account for unsurveyed space or time.
-Then the total number of redds is expanded by a standard value of 3.2 spawners per redd (2.23 in Catherine Creek), which was derived from comparing mark-recapture estimates of above-weir of spawner abundance (see below) against the above-weir redd counts from those years.
+The total counts are then expanded by a standard value of 3.2 spawners per redd (2.23 in CAT).
+Briefly, these values were derived from comparing mark-recapture above-weir abundance estimates against the above-weir redd counts.
 Finally, this estimated number of spawners is expanded by the estimated rate of prespawn survival in order to calculate the total number of fish in the river prior to prespawn mortality.
-When there is an adequate sample size of carcass recoveries, the prespawn mortality rate can be estimated from the number of spawned vs. unspawned female carcasses recovered (see `prespawn-surv` data set).
-However, for most of the years using a redd-based abundance estimate, carcass recovery numbers tend to be low, and in practice a static estimate of 0.90 was often used for the prespawn survival rate.
 There was no recorded tributary harvest for the GR-LCM populations during any of the modeled years using a redd-based abundance estimate, so there is no need to account for tributary harvest in these estimates.

-For years and populations where an adult weir is present (i.e., 1997 and later for all populations except Minam), the primary estimate of abundance is usually based on a mark-recapture estimate of the number of adult fish above the weir: fish that are handled at the weir are marked with an opercle punch\[es\] before being released upstream to spawn naturally, and then carcasses recovered during spawning ground surveys are checked for presence or absence of the opercle punch marking (with marked carcasses representing the “recaptures”).
-While this estimation method is straightforward, in practice the full weir-based RTR estimates are more complex.
-First, the abundance of age-3 fish (“jacks”) is estimated separately from the abundance of age-4 and age-5 fish, because jacks tend to have a lower probability of being handled at the weir and a substantially lower probability of being recovered on the spawning grounds, relative to age-4 and age-5 fish.
-Second, the sample size of recovered marked carcasses is not always large enough to provide a robust mark-recapture abundance estimate.
-In this situation, alternative methods (usually based on estimated carcass recovery rates) are used to estimate above weir abundance; details of the alternative methods used have varied over time and among populations, depending on sample sizes and weir efficiency.
-Third, weir-based abundance estimation methods only cover fish spawning upstream of the weirs, and must be expanded to account for any spawning that occurs downstream.
+For years and populations where an adult weir is present (i.e., 1997 and later for all populations except MIN), the abundance estimate is usually based on a mark-recapture estimate of the number of adult fish above the
+weir: fish that are handled at the weir are marked with an opercle punch\[es\] before being released upstream to spawn naturally, and then carcasses recovered during spawning ground surveys are checked for presence or absence of the opercle punch marking (with marked carcasses representing the “recaptures”).

 The following list summarizes the logic of the weir-based adult return to river estimates.

-- First, abundance of age 4/5 fish *in the river* (i.e., before any prespawn mortality) above the weir is estimated, usually based on a mark-recapture estimate from fish marked at the weir and recovered as carcasses on the spawning grounds.
+- First, abundance of age-4/5 fish *in the river* (i.e., before any prespawn mortality) above the weir is estimated, usually based on a mark-recapture estimate from fish marked at the weir and recovered as carcasses on the spawning grounds.

-  - In a few cases - mostly in the UGR population, plus two early years (1997 and 2000) in the Catherine Creek population) - above-weir abundance of age 4/5 fish is estimated based on redd counts.
-This is either a redd count expansion (as described above), or predicting from a regression of fish above weir as a function of the above-weir redd count, from years with good mark-recapture abundance estimates.

 - Then, abundance of age-3 fish (jacks) is estimated based on a variety of methods.
-If there are enough recoveries of age-3 carcasses (this is rare), then the mark-recapture method is preferred.
+If there are enough recoveries of age-3 carcasses, then the mark-recapture method is preferred.
 More commonly, estimates are based on a carcass recovery rate or a weir capture rate (weir efficiency).
-In general, abundance estimates for the age-3 fish are substantially more problematic and more uncertain than the age-4/5 abundance estimates.

-  - For estimates based on a *carcass recovery rate* (all years in Lostine, some later years in Catherine Creek and Upper Grande Ronde), the recovery rate may be estimated as (a) observed jack carcass recovery rate (number of marked jack carcasses recovered relative to number of marked jacks released upstream of the weir); (b) half the observed age-4/5 carcass recovery rate (based on the relationship between observed age-3 vs. age-4/5 recovery rates in years with good jack carcass ample sizes); or (c) a static estimate of 0.10 for jack carcass recovery rate.

-  - For estimates based on weir efficiency (most early weir years in Catherine Creek and Upper Grande Ronde), weir efficiency is estimated using the age-4/5 population estimate (total number trapped relative to the sum of the above-weir abundance estimate plus the number removed at the weir); then, the total number of jacks trapped is expanded by the estimated weir efficiency (after accounting for jacks that were trapped at the weir and either removed or passed above the weir).

 - The total estimated number of fish above the weir (age-4/5 + age-3) is then expanded to account for any spawning downstream of the weir, using the ratio of redds counted below the weir to the total number of redds counted in a given population and year.

-  - The extent of below-weir spawning varies among the populations; the Lostine population tends to have the most below-weir spawning (mean annual proportion of total Lostine redds that are below the weir = 0.15) relative to other populations, while the Catherine Creek population usually has the least below-weir spawning (mean annual proportion = 0.02).
-The UGR population is intermediate (mean annual proportion = 0.05).

 - Finally, the total number of adult fish returning to the river also includes the fish that were removed (a) in tributary harvest (see